General school administration for Sport, Exercise and Health

 Senior Lecturer Laura.Munro@op.ac.nz

-My role involves building Provider relationships and connecting Bachelor of Applied Science (Physical Activity, Health Wellness) students with local community, National and International providers for placement opportunities.
+My role as Placement Coordinator involves building and maintaining key industry relationships and connecting Bachelor of Applied Science students with local, National and International providers for placement opportunities.
 Also assisting and supervising the development of wellness programmes.